MOhammedRiaad/TabBoard/README.md

 - Delete folders with smart tab management (move or delete tabs)
 - Keyboard shortcuts for enhanced productivity
 - Export/Import functionality for data backup and transfer
+- Toggle to show all tasks regardless of due date on Today view

 ## Installation